Skip to content

 • GEDCOM Equivalent: FAM (Family Record)

-Represents occurrences in time and place: births, marriages, occupations, residences, etc.
+Represents occurrences in time and place: births, marriages, deaths, baptisms, etc.

-• Key Properties: Type, date, place, participants, description
+• Key Properties: Type, date, place, participants, notes

-• GEDCOM Equivalent: BIRT, DEAT, MARR, OCCU, etc.
+• GEDCOM Equivalent: BIRT, DEAT, MARR, BAPM, etc.

 Place